V-Cent/TTE/docs/tech/todps2.md

 **Charge**: Press Square + Down to Charge.
 When Charging, the character will decrease enemy Spell Damage by 75% (also not stagger to spells), get an Accuracy buff and the next attack will break the enemy's guard.
 Consumes 2 CC Points per use.

+**Guarding**: The amount of hits you can guard depend on your CC.
+When you're about to get guard crushed your character will start to flash orange.
+To avoid this, simply use a charge to regain the full amount of hits you can block.

+**Healing**: Any healing action will drop the healing effectiveness by 5% per use.
+Rutee's Resurrection is the only exception since it will drop by a total of 20%.
+This will continue to decrease until healing actions are at 50% of their original value.
+To recover effectiveness, simply land a hit to recover 5% per hit.
+You can also use Rutee's Search Gald and Trickster, which restores 20% of effectiveness and can boost healing to up to 150%.

 **Penetrate**: All hits are blocked with a solid stance until the penetrate status is broken by having the user be hit by a fixed number of attacks.
 Works even during attacks and recovery frames.
 Some bosses have this status (either at the start of the fight or after a specific arte) and Leon (with Demon Lance Zero) can make use of it too.

 **Back-row Protection**: If an enemy is running and tries to pass through you, you can block before they pass you to bounce them back, negating all Solid Stance in the process.
 Some enemies may try to do this to hit you (such as golems).